-MediaTek CEO: Not approved to supply to Huawei
+MediaTek CEO said Not approved to supply to Huawei

 In a recent statement, the CEO of MediaTek, Rick Tsai, confirmed that the company is not approved to supply its products to Huawei.
 This announcement comes amidst the ongoing trade tensions between the United States and China, which have had a significant impact on the global technology industry.